About the BSW Program

 - Students: Through our cohort model, students provide support to one another as they move through the program

-- Community Engagement: The School of Social Work has partnerships with over 150 urban and rural field placement agencies serving vulnerable populations in the Charlotte region, enabling students, field instructors, and field faculty work together to ensure students gain the knowledge and build the skills they need to be competent practitioners
+- Community Engagement: The School of Social Work has partnerships with over 200 urban and rural practicum placement agencies serving vulnerable populations in the Charlotte region, enabling students, practicum instructors, and practicum faculty work together to ensure students gain the knowledge and build the skills they need to be competent practitioners

 - Advancement: Alumni have indicated they feel well prepared for entry-level social work positions and to succeed in MSW Programs

 - Campus Environment: In addition to strong academics, UNC Charlotte has many opportunities to enrich the lives of students including athletics, student organizations, on-campus housing, and more